GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 <img src="../assets/instructions/fig12.png" width="600" height="700" alt="Fig12">
 </p>

 11. Insert the free end of the belts (both internal and external) through the toothless slot of the 3D printed buckle.
-Fold over and sew both internal and external belts to themselves 35 mm from the bridge of the back plate. **Back plate should be positioned 15mm under the 15cm hook piece (see 12 below).**
+Fold over and sew both internal and external belts to themselves 35 mm from the bridge of the back plate. **Back plate should be positioned 15mm under the 15cm hook piece (see step 12).**

 |![Fig13](../assets/instructions/fig13.png)|![Fig14](../assets/instructions/fig14.png)|
 |:--------------------------------------|:-------------------------|